 The research, commissioned by Openreach, also reveals how full fibre could help local economies, creating new jobs, driving social connectivity, and fuelling economic growth.

-The new CEBR report has shown the positive economic impact that full fibre could have, adding £66bn to the UK economy by 2029, and creating 620,000 flexible new jobs for parents and older workers returning to work.
+The CEBR report has shown the positive economic impact that full fibre could have, adding £66bn to the UK economy by 2029, and creating 620,000 flexible new jobs for parents and older workers returning to work.

 Full fibre could also help improve healthcare with a boost to NHS support, adding an estimated five million online appointments by 2029 to help meet rising healthcare demands, while educational benefits could boost to pass rates for 21,700 students in key subjects.